wp-plugins/abase/readme.txt

 Changed database="" attribute to override database in Settings. (database="" used to be synonymous with db="")

 Trailing spaces tolerable in Settings entries.
-Removed default style="width:auto" in tables.
+Removed default style="width:auto" in tables except for forms.

 = 2.1.6 =